-The Interreg V-B Adriatic-Ionian programme, better known as ADRION, is a European transnational programme that works within the familiy of INTERREG, one of the key instruments of the European Union (EU) supporting cooperation across borders through project funding.
-ADRION promotes cooperation and solidarity between eight Partner States within the Adriatic and Ionian region, including Albania, Bosnia and Herzegovina, Croatia, Greece, Italy, Montenegro, Serbia and Slovenia.
+The Interreg V-B Adriatic-Ionian programme, better known as ADRION, is one of instruments to implement the European Cohesion Policy.
+ADRION supports cooperation and solidariety across borders through project funding between eight Partner States within the Adriatic-Ionian region, including Albania, Bosnia and Herzegovina, Croatia, Greece, Italy, Montenegro, Serbia and Slovenia.

 ADRION acts as a policy driver and governance innovator, giving support to European integration among its Partner States as well as enhancing economic, social and territorial cohesion in the Adriatic and Ionian region.

 Challenges and Opportunities

 The Adriatic-Ionian region is a place of considerable differences.
 On the one hand, it is home to some highly competitive regions, which are global leaders in research and development and have excellent research facilities and systems of product quality certification.
 Its rich, natural and cultural heritage makes the Adriatic-Ionian region one of the most attractive tourism destinations in the world.
 Situated at the crossroads between the Mediterranean, Eastern Europe and Asia, it has a strategic geographical location and enormous potential for growth in the transport system.